Newspaper photo of Carol William "Cully" Wilson (June 5, 1892 – July 7, 1962) with the 1926–27 Chicago Black Hawks.

 Cully Wilson was originally from Winnipeg, Manitoba and of Icelandic heritage.
 His birth name was Karl Erlendson.

-On the ice Wilson had a playing style resembling a pest, which is a player who plays rough and tumble and gets under the opponents skin.
+On the ice Wilson had a playing style resembling a modern day "pest", which is a player who plays rough and tumble and gets under the opponents skin while also being able to score.
 He led three different leagues in penalty minutes in three separate seasons: in 1914–15 in the NHA with the Toronto Blueshirts, in 1918–19 in the PCHA with the Seattle Metropolitans, and in 1919–20 in the NHL with the Toronto St. Patricks.
 Wilson got effectively thrown out of the PCHA by league president Frank Patrick after the 1918–19 season after he broke the jaw of Vancouver Millionaires player Mickey MacKay with a vicious cross check.

 In the NHL Wilson represented the Toronto St. Patricks, the Montreal Canadiens, the Hamilton Tigers and the Chicago Blacks Hawks.
 He also played in the Western Canada Hockey League with the Calgary Tigers and appeared in the 1924 Stanley Cup finals with that club against the Montreal Canadiens.